Captured Hospital: Story

 Musashi leaves Izumi with Yuko, and takes Emiri to an air duct, giving her a phone for the police.
 He returns to where Yuko is, but Tengu and Gashadokuro, who had followed him, are there.
 The Ayakashi take them and Izumi to the main studio with all the hostages, of whom they pick 13, letting the others go.
 Musashi, wearing the station's mascot suit, is let go, but with a "bomb" on his back.
-The bomb was a "joke", as a messsage coming out of it said.
+The bomb was a "joke", as a message coming out of it said.
 Yuko operates on Izumi, while the police find on one of the corpses a QR code that links them to the studio.
 Members of the News Fact team are forced to prepare to broadcast.
 Honjo, in charge at HQ, finds how to infiltrate the studio, unbeknownst that the premises were under CCTV surveillance.
 The first of the Ayakashi's victims, Ryutaro Mikawa, a soccer coach, candidate for governor, is held over a hot water bath, its temperature rising every minute.
 Musashi, in HQ, is to find his "darkness".
 Somewhere else, Ibuki drives Yamato to a dry cleaners.
 The person he is to kidnap is there, but Ibuki betrays Yamato by telling the man he is in danger.
 Yamato stuns the man, and warns Ibuki not to try that again.
 The police identify Fukue, the one who kidnapped Ibuki, and Musashi goes after him.
 Tengu and Gashadokuro take their masks off, after the first reads information on Yamato.
 They were who helped Yamato when he escaped.
 After demanding to know Ibuki's whereabouts, Musashi picks up a fox-stamped paper used for Kokkuri dropped by Fukue, then looks up as a rebar starts falling on them.

 Fukue was a staff member of the coaching team of which Mikawa was the head coach.
 Mikawa had physically abused Reo Tsukumi, a student under him.
 "Amabie", reveals to be his mother, a pharmacy attendant resentful because Mikawa was the cause of her son's death.
 When Shima investigates who she is, what he gathers includes a security camera's footage that shows a blurred image.
 Shima then adjusts the image, that shows Yamato.
 One of the "Ayakashi", Gashadokuro, has been stabbed, and others who were with her went to look for Yuko to save her.
 Somewhere else, Yamato kidnaps the cleaners' owner and his daughter.
 Musashi, having to solve the Ayakashi's clue, hidden in a box, is stung and poisoned by the mechanical insect inside it.